ovh/docs/pages/public_cloud/stormshield_network_security_vrack/guide.en-gb.md

 * Do the same configuration for the second SNS but with the second IP address `147.135.161.154` of our IP block for the external interface instead of `147.135.161.153`.

-* Add a different license on both SNS instances by following the [official documentation](https://documentation.stormshield.eu/SNS/v4/en/Content/Installation_and_first_time_configuration/Firewall_license_installation.htm){.external}.
+* Add a different licence on both SNS instances by following the [official documentation](https://documentation.stormshield.eu/SNS/v4/en/Content/Installation_and_first_time_configuration/Firewall_license_installation.htm){.external}.

 * Create a firewall rule similar to this on both SNS in the web GUI :